travelgateX/documentation-site/content/hotel-x/faqs/_index.md

 No, we use a test supplier (Hoteltest), so there is a limited number of hotels in the database to be used.

 **Which timeout should I send in each step?**

+Bear in mind that timeout is the timeout in milliseconds that will be applied to the connection with seller/sellers/supplier/s.
+If more than one supplier is requested, timeout will be applied to all suppliers and cut the connection with those suppliers that exceed this timeout.
+Travelgate will not close the connection with the client if this timeout is exceeded.

 Our system allows:
 * A maximum of 25000ms in Search.